section-engineering-education/engineering-education/articles/Flutter Vs Kotlin/index.md

 ### PROS OF FLUTTER

 The operating cost and development charges of Flutter are significantly lower than Kotlin.
 Hot reload functionality of Flutter mobile app development is an important feature.
-Due to many widgets, Flutter can provide customized facilities to its users.
+Customized facilities can be easily developed due to a large number of inbuilt widgets.

 ### CONS OF FLUTTER

-The language used in Dart is still not familiar to all the app developers, and this is quite a hindrance.
+The language Dart used in Flutter is still not common in the industry, which becomes an obstacle for Developers as one needs to learn a new language to develop apps in Flutter.
 The framework size of Dart is quite large.
 Thus, the apps are much bigger, which is detrimental to app development in Flutter today.

 ### COMPANIES USING FLUTTER

-Acoording the [Flutter's Website](https://flutter.dev/showcase) some of the most prominent companies using Flutter are:
+According to the [Flutter's Website](https://flutter.dev/showcase) some of the most prominent companies using Flutter are:

 * GoogleAds - The Google Ads app helps users manage, optimize, and track ad campaigns all from the convenience of an android device.